stevecassidy/emuR/README.md

 ### Installation (two alternative methods)

-* Either download & extract the package from GitHub.
+* either download & extract the package from GitHub.
 Then install it with the following command:
 ```r
 install.packages("path/to/emuR", repos = NULL, type="source")
 ```